hnjw-png/battleships/README.md

 ## Responsiveness

-# Features and Data Models
+# Features and Data Models explained:

 ## Instructions and Hello prompt